-Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in Middle East
+Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Middle East

 Original publication date: February 9, 2013.